DevilAguo0/hiddify/Domain-types-and-how-to-register-them.md

 ## Fake domain registration
 As the name suggests, we want to use a fake domain that is not related to us, so we don't need to register it in advance.
 But we can only use it in the panel.
+Click [here](https://github.com/hiddify/Hiddify-Manager/wiki/How-to-create-and-use-fake-domain) to see the article on registering and using fake domains.